 Code Inspection: Virtual member call in constructor

-It is often seen, that virtual call in constructor is meant to allow derived type to setup some aspect of base type.
-Such virtual method, in fact, should be pure function that returns some value and doesn't depend on the state of derived type.
-If this is the case, make such function static (since it is pure) and pass its return value to base type as parameter to protected constructor.
+It is often seen, that a virtual call in the constructor is meant to allow the derived type to set up some aspect of the base type.
+Such virtual method, in fact, should be a pure function that returns some value and doesn't depend on the state of the derived type.
+If this is the case, make such function static (since it is pure) and pass its return value to the base type as a parameter to protected constructor.